Whole blood analysis and its role in pre-clinical drug development

 Free white paper

-We have evaluated the predictive value of different cytokine release methods.
-Read our white paper to discover the pros and cons of the different assays.
+We evaluated the predictive value of different cytokine release methods.
+Check out our white paper to learn about the pros and cons of the three commonly used cytokine assays.

 Sofia Öling